 Is your financial data telling the whole truth?

-That’s why general ledger reconciliation is not just an accounting task—it’s a financial safeguard.
+That’s why general ledger reconciliation is not just an accounting task, it’s a financial safeguard.

 What is a General Ledger?

 A general ledger (GL) is the master record of all financial accounts in an organization.
-It organizes and tracks every account, including:

 - Assets (cash, accounts receivable, inventory)